-If someone in your house has strep throat, you might get it.
-But following these tips can help protect you:
+If someone in your house has strep throat, follow these tips to help protect yourself from getting it:

 - The person with strep throat should cover their mouth when sneezing and coughing.
 If they don't have a tissue handy, they should cough or sneeze into their elbow — not their hands!

-- Don't handle used tissues or other germy items.
+- Don't touch used tissues or other germy items.